Aniruddh-482/Aniruddh-482/README.md

 ### About me
 * 🔭 I’m a 2nd year engineering student(B.Tech IT) at SVVV.
 * 🌱 I’m currently learning Python and Java.
-* 🤔 I’m looking for help with some hillarious doubts.
+* 🤔 I’m looking for help with some hilarious doubts.
-* 💬 Ask me about: tech, music, tv shows and books.
+* 💬 Ask me about: tech, music, tv shows, and books.
 * 📫 How to reach me: aniruddhupadhyay07@gmail.com
 * 🥅 2021 Goals: To learn as much as I can.